introduction

 The word budget by definition is one’s income versus the expenses whereby in a given time period the income is used up by the expenses leaving a zero balance.
 What this means is that for all items not just mandatory and chosen expenses and free spending money but also savings and investments, they should deplete the pool of money.
 Budgeting has a stigma meaning to be “cheap” but all of society has income and expenses whether they technically follow a budget or not.
 For example, the GE’s, Coke’s and the Microsoft’s have borrowed money to run their businesses and consequently they budget the money to pay items off which includes investing in their companies and shareholders.

 The bottom line is that no one is exempt from budgeting regardless of income.
 As a matter of reference in a 2009 report by Sports Illustrated stated that two years after retirement 78% of NFL players have gone bankrupt and within five years of retirement 60% of NBA players fall to the same result.
 Regardless if someone earns $50,000 or $1,000,000 each year if there are more expenses coming out than what the income can support then he or she is not within budget.
-The American way has been to buy now and pay later on credit; saddling the masses of the population with little or no nest egg
+The American way has been to buy now and pay later on credit; saddling the masses of the population with little or no nest egg.

 The core principal with budgeting is not to simply spend all of the available cash each month but to plan for the future.
 This future for most Americans is the dream of homeownership and the ability to have the same lifestyle in the working years as they will have in their retirement.
 To achieve this, every person has to treat the budget as a business to meet goals with ample funds to achieve homeownership (where the home is technically paid off) while saving for future goals and unforeseen (rainy day fund) items while setting aside funds for retirement planning.
 Without proper planning, at some point in a person’s life the propensity exists for people to run out of money to pay for everyday living especially in circumstances where people are in retirement.